 The first cases of spotted fever in the country were recorded recently.

 First cases of spotted fever group rickettsiosis in Thailand. … The first three cases of spotted fever group rickettsiosis from Thailand are reported.
 The patients presented with fever, headache, lymphadenopathy, and petechial maculopapular rash. (link)

 Tick-borne pathogens include a wide range of viruses, protozoa, bacteria, and rickettsia.
 Each year, more than 100,000 cases of human symptoms worldwide are caused by tick-borne pathogens (de la Fuente et al., 2008).
 One tick can often transmit more than one pathogen, including tick-borne diseases (TBDs) which are illnesses transmitted to humans and animals by ticks.
 Most TBDs are zoonotic and are considered an important public health problem.Chatanun Eamudomkarn, Chiang Mai Veterinary Journal 2017; 15(3): 127 -136 (PDF here)

 Frequency of Ticks in Residential Areas in Thailand

 So I go on the hunt and find a tick in our kitchen near the window.
 I ask the wife, she says they’re all over.
 Why she didn’t mention that to me, I’ll never know.
-We go out near where the dog sleeps and she finds 100+ ticks climbing our outside walls of the house.
+We go out near where the dog sleeps and she finds 100+ ticks climbing the outside walls of our house.
 WTH!?